-Floating Cat Shelter Is One Of The Amsterdam’s Greatest Less-Known Attractions
+Floating Cat Shelter Is One of Amsterdam’s Greatest Lesser-Known Attractions

-The unique cat shelter was founded back in 1968 by passionate cat lover Henriette van Weelde, and it is home to around 50 cats.
-Fourteen of the kitties are long-lasting residents.
+The unique cat shelter was founded in 1968 by passionate cat lover Henriette van Weelde, and it is home to around 50 cats.
+Fourteen of the kitties are long-term residents.

 “Most cats hate water.
 But ours learn to love living on it.
-After all, we have been keeping their feet dry since 1968,” De Poezenboot official website says.
+After all, we have been keeping their feet dry since 1968,” the official De Poezenboot website states.
 During the lockdown, the Cat Boat is not open to the public, but people who want to adopt a cat can contact the shelter and arrange a meeting.

 This beautiful cat is one of the Cat Boat’s occupants

-It all started back in 1966 when an animal lover Henriette van Weelde noticed a family of cats taking shelter under a tree close to her home.
+It all started in 1966 when animal lover Henriette van Weelde noticed a family of cats taking shelter under a tree near her home.
 She couldn’t leave them stranded and decided to take them in.
-After a while, another stray cat joined them.
-And shortly after that - another one.
+After a while, another stray cat joined them, and shortly after that, another one.

-Because of her kind heart and love for the felines, Henriette came to be known as “the cat lady.”
-People from all over the town started giving her felines that they were unable to care for anymore.
+Because of her kind heart and love for felines, Henriette became known as “the cat lady.”
+People from all over the town started giving her felines that they could no longer care for.
 Before she knew it, her house became too small for all the cats there.

 While looking for a solution to her space problem, Henriette came up with the idea of a boat for her cats.
-Luckily, the house is facing a canal, so she got a Dutch sailing barge in 1968 and adapted the interior for its new residents.
+Luckily, her house faces a canal, so she acquired a Dutch sailing barge in 1968 and adapted the interior for its new residents.

 This is the only floating cat shelter in the world